 Be sure to check out the Sunday Supper Florida Strawberry Pinterest Board for more fresh and healthy Florida Strawberry recipes!

-- 2 large chicken breasts (roughly 1 lb each)
+- 2 chicken breast (roughly 1 lb each)

 - Salt and pepper